sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 docker build . -t ocelloids-integrated-node:develop
 ```

+> [!NOTE]
-Download the chain specs required for the chains using a light client, as explained in [Annex: Chain Specs](#annex-chain-specs).
+> If you are tesing with light clients, download the required chain specs as explained in [Annex: Chain Specs](#annex-chain-specs).
 Store them in a directory to be mounted later.

 Create a configuration file for your network.
 You can use [config/polkadot.toml](https://github.com/sodazone/ocelloids-services/blob/main/packages/server/config/polkadot.toml) for the default Polkadot configuration.

-Run the Docker image, mounting the configuration and chain specs as volumes:
+Run the Docker image, mounting the configuration directory (and chain specs directory if required) as volumes:

 ```
 docker run -d \
   -e OC_CONFIG_FILE=./config/<YOUR_CONFIG>.toml \
   -p 3000:3000 \
-  -v <PATH_TO_CHAIN_SPECS>:/opt/oc/chain-specs \
   -v <PATH_TO_CONFIG>:/opt/oc/config \
   sodazone/ocelloids-integrated-node
 ```